tamaragevorgyan/gettyimages-api/README.md

     -H "Api-Key:{Your API Key}"

-Authorization header is required to perform download operations, as well as getting certain user specific fields in searches.
+An authorization header is required to perform download operations, as well as getting certain user specific fields in searches.
 The input after **Bearer** is the token received from the oauth2/token call.

     url -d 'grant_type=client_credentials&client_id={apikey}&client_secret={apisecret}' https://connect.gettyimages.com/oauth2/token